li-xin-yi/lctemplates/docs/source/diff-array.md

   - **Space complexity**: $O(1)$

-[^3]: We take the [average complexity](https://wiki.python.org/moin/TimeComplexity) ($O(1)$) of insertion and accesing the item by a index for `dict` in this case.
-For the worst case, the complexity of a hash set could be $O(n)$ for both operations, but usually we rarely come across and talk about those worst cases.
-Just a reminder: when analyzing the upper bound of complexity for some explicited problems involved with *hashmap*, don't take $O(1)$ for granted.
+[^3]: We take the [average complexity](https://wiki.python.org/moin/TimeComplexity) ($O(1)$) of insertion and accessing the item by an index for `dict` in this case.
+For the worst case, the complexity of a hash set could be $O(n)$ for both operations, but usually, we rarely come across and talk about those worst cases.
+Just a reminder: when analyzing the upper bound of complexity for some explicit problems involved with *hashmap*, don't take $O(1)$ for granted.